Zone 5 Drought-Resistant Perennials: Top 12 Tough Picks

 Winter

-• Check for mulch piled over crowns after freeze-thaw cycles.
+• Check for mulch piled over crowns after freeze-thaw cycles — Zone 5's repeated thawing can shift mulch.

-• Protect container-grown perennials from severe freeze-thaw stress.
+• Protect container-grown perennials from severe freeze-thaw stress by insulating pots or moving them to sheltered areas.

 • Note icy low spots or saturated areas that may need drainage correction before spring planting.